 The TripAdvisor survey also showed a drop in popularity of trips to amusement parks as well as hiking trips and lake trips.
 While the demise of the high-carbon theme park is no bad thing from an environmental and cultural point of view, it is sad to see an abating interest in holidays where the aim is to get closer to nature (hiking trips and lake trips).

 European travelers are always amused at the parochial nature of Americans.
 The 2012 survey largely confirms this perception of American tourists as being unadventurous.
-68% of respondents said they would travel abroad; of these, 54% plan to go to Europe and 52% to either Canada or Mexico.
+68% of respondents said they would travel abroad; of these, 54% plan to go to some like France and Europe and 52% to either Canada or Mexico.
 Only 12% will travel to Asia.

 This makes disappointing reading.
 Not only does TripAdvisor underplay this subject in its survey, but moreover the actions that are mentioned are limited and smack of perfunctory effort: